 The School Attendance Review Board is an intervention designed to help students and their families identify the issues related to their students' poor attendance.
 The SARB Panel consists of members from Tustin Unified School District such as, CWA Social Worker, Special Education Administrator, District Nurse, School Site Administrator and/or Counselor, in addition a representative from OC Probation, local law enforcement agency, and OC Social Services Agency are also on the panel.
 Our comprehensive panel is looking to identify solutions that are reasonable and effective for the student and family.
 In the event the parent and/or student is not cooperative, the panel may file with OC Probation or the OC District Attorney's Office.

-SARB Hearings are held at the Tustin Police Department in the Briefing Room, 300 Centennial Way, Tustin, CA 92780.
+SARB Hearings are held at the Tustin Unified School District in the Board Room, 300 South C Street, Tustin, CA 92780.

 Any further questions regarding the Student Attendance Review Board (SARB) Process please contact: